lbcsimon/DEProject/README.md

 Run mobike.ipynb every step ,then write data to mysql databases

 # 3.TEST

-test our api with testapi.ipynb
+test our API with testapi.ipynb

 # 4.CHANGE

-change functionalities of api with api.py
+change functionalities of API with api.py